Arithmetic diagonal cycles on unitary Shimura varieties: -functions and the relative trace formula

 It follows that for $f'$ as in Proposition \ref{p:spec}, we have an expansion for the first derivative

 Here $\epsilon(\Pi)=\epsilon(1/2,\Pi_1\boxtimes\Pi_2)$ is the global root number for the Rankin--Selberg convolution.

 \begin{remark}We note that the contribution to the spectral decomposition from non-cuspidal automorphic representations is more complicated and we will not touch on this topic in this paper.
-A full spectral decomposition to remove the local restriction on $f'_v$ in the last proposition is the work in progress by Zydor, and a coarse spectral decomposition has been obtained in \cite{Zy}. \end{remark}
+A full spectral decomposition to remove the local restriction on $f'_v$ in the last proposition is the work in progress by Chaudouard and Zydor, and a coarse spectral decomposition has been obtained by Zydor in \cite{Zy}. \end{remark}